Welcome to Our Blog on the Camino Portuguese

 As we passed through town we saw the remnants of last night's celebrations, which carried on into the wee hours of the morning.
 A festive looking archway was particularly beautiful in the fog.

-After that point the Camino took us through various hillside towns that seem to lie on the outskirts of both Coimbra and Porto.
+After that point, the Camino took us through various hillside towns that seemed to lie on the outskirts of both Coimbra and Porto.
 One of the interesting things about Spain and Portugal for people from North America is that even in cities and suburbs there are still fantastic gardens, and animals, including chickens, horses, goats, and sheep.

 Our trek northwards continued through the morning fog and back out into the countryside.